-- The swarm for the demo is composed of two quadcopters and two ground rovers. - The scenario story will take place in an industrial or power plant where the swarm will conduct a SAR task, e.g. while a gas leakage is happening (real case: Digisky arena). - A control station will be used to configure some parameters of the mission (e.g., the size of the area to monitor) and to collect data coming from the sensors placed on the CPSs. - During the mission, drones and rovers will collaborate in order to find people trapped in the industrial area (represented by graphical markers, e.g., QR codes) and help them to reach the exits of the plant. - Unexpected events will be introduced in the scenario in order to simulate a dynamic situation (e.g., one of the exits will be blocked by some obstacles). - We would like to demonstrate that the swarm can reduce the inspection/detection times compared to a single drone/rover application.
+- The scenario story will take place in an industrial or power plant where the swarm will conduct a SAR task, e.g. while a gas leakage is happening (demonstration at Digisky arena). - A control station will be used to configure some parameters of the mission (e.g., the size of the area to monitor) and to collect data coming from the sensors placed on the CPSs. - During the mission, drones and rovers will collaborate in order to find people trapped in the industrial area (represented by graphical markers, e.g., QR codes) and help them to reach the exits of the plant. - Unexpected events will be introduced in the scenario in order to simulate a dynamic situation (e.g., one of the exits will be blocked by some obstacles). - We would like to demonstrate that the swarm can reduce the inspection/detection times compared to a single drone/rover application.